-- Two divisions: Meat Goat Showmanship and Dairy Goat Showmanship - Plaques Awarded: Junior, Senior and Advanced Showmanship in both divisions. - All exhibitors competing in showmanship classes must also have participated as a registered 4-H exhibitor in at least one other class for this species. - Junior division applies to 4-H members who have never won a Showmanship class through age 8-12. - Senior division applies to 13-18 year old members who have not won this class, and all past years' junior class winners who received a Blue Award. - Advanced division applies to all past winners of the senior division who received a Blue Award. - Advanced division meat goat showmanship winner receives an award in memory of John W. and Rosie Kane.
-A thank you note to: "John W. and Rosie Kane Memorial" must be delivered to the Extension Office before your award will be presented. - Age is determined by exhibitor's age on September 1 of the previous year. - □ Junior Division 8-12 years old - □ Senior Division 13-18 years old and previous Blue Award winners of Junior Division (previous Red Award winners do not advance unless they meet the age requirement) - Advanced Division Previous Blue Award winners of Senior Division (previous Red Award winners do not advance to this division)
+- One division: Goat Showmanship Meat and Dairy - All exhibitors competing in showmanship classes must also have participated as a registered 4-H exhibitor in at least one other class for this species. - Junior division applies to 4-H members who have never won a Showmanship class through age 8-12. - Senior division applies to 13-18 year old members who have not won this class, and all past years' junior class winners who received a Blue Award. - Advanced division applies to all past winners of the senior division who received a Blue Award. - Advanced division meat goat showmanship winner receives an award in memory of John W.and Rosie Kane.
+A thank you note to: "John W. and Rosie Kane Memorial" must be delivered to the Extension Office before your award will be presented. - Age is determined by the exhibitor's age as of September 1 of the previous year.

+- Junior Division 8-12 years old - Senior Division 13-18 years old and previous Blue Award winners of Junior Division (previous Red Award winners do not advance unless they meet the age requirement) - Advanced Division Previous Blue Award winners of Senior Division (previous Red Award winners do not advance to this division)